 An advanced PPE will help provide robust capabilities for a range of upcoming robotic and human exploration missions.

 Our conceptual vision for the first interplanetary voyage to Mars is called Mars Base Camp.
 While in orbit around the Red Planet, Mars Base Camp will provide astronauts a home away from Earth, a platform for conducting critical science and a base to send humans to the surface and back during its three-year mission.
-Mars Base Camp leverages the Orion spacecraft and the Lunar Orbital Platform-Gateway and its elements to start human exploration of Mars.
+Mars Base Camp leverages the Orion spacecraft and the lunar Gateway and its elements to start human space exploration of Mars.
 A safe, affordable and achievable concept, our Mars orbiting outpost is designed to be led by NASA and its international and commercial partners.

 Model-Based Artificial Intelligent Assistant (MAIA)